aamindehkordi/Emulated-Agents/README.md

 - `base_controller.py`: Contains the base class for controllers.
 - `chat_controller.py`: Contains the controller class for the chatbot application.
 It connects the chatbot model with the GUI view.
 - `zoom_controller.py`: Contains the controller class for the Zoom GUI. *unused/empty*
-- `photobooth_controller.py`: Contains the controller class for the Photobooth GUI. *unused/empty*
 - `TBA`

 ### File Structure